 Natural gas is less complicated than processing crude oil, but it is just as necessary to refine natural gas before its use.
 Consumers will use natural gas that is almost entirely made of methane.
 However, like crude oil, raw natural gas contains other compounds and needs to be processed.
 Some of the gas can separate from oil on its own, while other times, equipment known as Low-Temperature Separators use pressure differentials to separate the natural gas.

-Let’s go back and take a look at the pivotal moment in US oil production history – the first oil well in Titusville, Pennsylvania.
+Let’s go back and take a look at the pivotal moment in US oil production — an important piece in the history of petroleum — the first oil well in Titusville, Pennsylvania.
 Before the first US oil well, petroleum was not available in large quantities.
 It was gathered from natural seepage through the earth’s surface, and was not in large enough quantities which limited its use.
 However, after being able to extract sufficient amounts of crude oil, large-scale refining systems were in development.

 Refineries started with simple distillation units called stills.
 They were used to separate the different products in petroleum through means of heating the crude oil in a vessel.
 Then, the vapors were condensed into liquid fractions.
 Depending on the temperature at which the crude oil is heated, a different product could be separated from the mixture.
 Who knew crude oil could be so complex?